-Present visual information verbally and succinctly, communicate intent, organise time and work methodically.
-Students should be able to demonstrate through both verbal and written communication how their understanding and application of their professional development is progressing.
+Students should be able to demonstrate through written communication how their understanding and application of their professional development is progressing.
 References may include reflection on progress in personal attributes and skills such as time management, and recognition of strengths and weaknesses to date.
+Students should display an ability to think critically and consider issues from a variety of perspectives.